cod-e-ash/RPGAutoScreen/README.md

 ### Prerequisites

 You need to have AS400 Machine access (duh!)
-Create a RPGUtils library to store the files.
+Create a RPGUtils Source File to store the files.
 ```
-CRTLIB RPGUTILS
+CRTSRCPF RPGUTILS
 ```

 ### Program and Object Descriptions